-The Bayonne Public School Special Education Department is committed to implementing students' Individual Education Plans to the greatest extent possible in a remote learning environment.
+The Bayonne Board of Education Special Education Department is committed to implementing students' Individual Education Plans to the greatest extent possible in a remote learning environment.

 Accommodations and modification options for English language learners are embedded in the daily classroom lessons.
 ELL teachers will be accessible to students, teachers, and families via electronic communications, virtual, remote, or other online platforms.
 ELL teachers will plan collaboratively with classroom teachers, as well as participate in live instruction.
 ELL teachers will support students via small group and individual live meetings, as needed.
 Additionally, they will maintain communication with ELL families and offer additional support as needed.
 Translators, as well as translated written school communication, will be provided as needed.
+The district does and will continue to provide training for teachers, administrators, and counselors to learn strategies related to culturally responsive teaching and learning, socio-emotional learning, and trauma-informed teaching for students affected by forced migration from their home country (e.g. refugee, asylee).
+This training will take place individually, in small groups, and via online platforms.
+These particular areas are part of the District's 2024-2025 Professional Development Plan.

-Special Education Virtual Plan In-class Resource students district wide will follow the Educational Contingency Virtual Plan for the general education students.
+Special Education Virtual Plan In-class Resource students district wide will follow the Educational Contingency Virtual Plan: for the general education students.
 Modifications will be added to the daily lessons by the inclusion teacher for students with Internet access via Schoology or ClassDojo.
 Students who do not have Internet access, an Off-Line Plan will be provided by the teacher and will be accompanied by modifications and accommodations.
 Self-contained LD and BD students will be provided daily instruction by their teacher via Schoology or ClassDojo.
 An Essential Elements Document will be provided to all instructional staff for students participating in the DLM Assessment.

-CST'S will also be conducting determination meetings to determine if CST evaluations are deemed necessary.
+CST'S will also be conducting Determination meetings to determine if CST evaluations are deemed necessary.
 If an initial or re-evaluation both with and without assessments was determined prior to the close of school, the CST will conduct assessments either in part or in its entirety based on the appropriateness of the evaluation tool.
 Counselors in the Special Education Department will also conduct face to face sessions as deemed appropriate.
 District BCBA's will conduct face to face sessions/support to parents and students as deemed appropriate.
 Food Service and Distribution.
 The Bayonne Public School District will consult the New Jersey Department of Agriculture for additional information regarding compliance with Child Nutrition Program rules and regulations.
 The Bayonne Board of Education will coincide with state governing bodies to ensure that proper protocols are being reviewed and fortified.